 - Ensure your hands and feet aren’t wet before you work on the panel or breakers.

 - Look for the breaker marked “AC” and make sure it’s in the “on” position.
-If it’s overloaded, the switch will be in the middle of the panel or “off” location.
+If it’s overloaded, the switch will be in the "off" position.

 - Steadily transfer the switch back to the “on” position.
 If it instantaneously triggers again, don’t touch it and contact us at 979-323-6130.
 A switch that keeps turning off may signal your home has electrical trouble.

 Wrong Thermostat Settings

 If your thermostat isn’t signaling your air conditioner to work, it won’t activate.